Invertible objects in Franke's comodule categories: Quasi-periodic complexes of comodules

 Let $L$ be an invertible $\Gamma$-comodule, and consider the endofunctor of $\Comod_{\Gamma}$ given by tensoring with $L$.
 We then have the category $\Ch^{(L,N)}(\Comod_{\Gamma})$ of quasi-periodic complexes of $(A,\Gamma)$-comodules.
-Note that for the discrete Hopf algebroid $(A,A)$ we have $\Comod_{A} \simeq \Mod_A$, so this also includes as a special case the category $\Ch^{(L,N)}(\Mod_A)$ of quasi-periodic complexes of $A$-modules. \end{Rem} The following result is due to Barnes and Roitzheim \cite[Theorems 6.5 and 6.9]{BarnesRoitzheim2011Monoidality} \begin{Thm}[Barnes--Roitzheim] Let $L$ be an invertible $\Gamma$-comodule, then there is a model structure on the category of quasi-periodic complexes of $\Gamma$-comodules $\Ch^{(L,N)}(\Comod_A)$, such that the resulting model category is cofibrantly-generated, proper, stable, and symmetric monoidal.
+Note that for the discrete Hopf algebroid $(A,A)$ we have $\Comod_{A} \simeq \Mod_A$, so this also includes as a special case the category $\Ch^{(L,N)}(\Mod_A)$ of quasi-periodic complexes of $A$-modules. \end{Rem} The following result is due to Barnes and Roitzheim \cite[Theorems 6.5 and 6.9]{BarnesRoitzheim2011Monoidality} \begin{Thm}[Barnes--Roitzheim] Let $L$ be an invertible $\Gamma$-comodule, then there is a model structure on the category of quasi-periodic complexes of $\Gamma$-comodules $\Ch^{(L,N)}(\Comod_\Gamma)$, such that the resulting model category is cofibrantly-generated, proper, stable, and symmetric monoidal.
 Moreover, there is a symmetric monoidal Quillen adjunction

-\end{Thm} \begin{Rem} The model structure used by Barnes and Roitzehim is called the quasi-projective model structure, because the weak equivalences are exactly the quasi-isomorphisms.
+\end{Thm} \begin{Not} Following Barnes and Roitzheim, we denote the tensor product in $\Ch^{(L,N)}(\Comod_\Gamma)$ by $\otimes_{\mathcal P}$. \end{Not} \begin{Rem} The model structure used by Barnes and Roitzheim is called the quasi-projective model structure, because the weak equivalences are exactly the quasi-isomorphisms.
 This is a Bousfield localization of the relative projective model structure studied by Hovey in \cite[Section 2]{Hovey2004Homotopy}, see \cite[Corollary 6.4]{BarnesRoitzheim2011Monoidality}.
-We note that in the case of the discrete Hopf algebroid $(A,A)$ the model structures are equivalent. \end{Rem} \begin{Def} We let $\cat D(\Comod_{\Gamma})$ and $\cat D^{(L,N)}(\Comod_{\Gamma})$ denote the symmetric monoidal stable $\infty$-categories underlying these model categories (see \cite[Section 1.3.4]{lurie-higher-algebra}). \end{Def}
+We note that in the case of the discrete Hopf algebroid $(A,A)$ the model structures are equivalent. \end{Rem} \begin{Def} We let $\cat D(\Comod_{\Gamma})$ and $\cat D^{(L,N)}(\Comod_{\Gamma})$ denote the symmetric monoidal stable $\infty$-categories underlying these model categories (see \cite[Section 1.3.4]{lurie-higher-algebra}). \end{Def} \begin{Rem} We note that $\Comod_{\Gamma}$ is always locally presentable for an Adams Hopf algebroid as it is Grothendieck abelian.
+It follows that $\Ch(\Comod_{\Gamma})$ is Grothendieck abelian, and hence locally presentable as well.
+The adjunction mentioned in the last paragraph of \Cref{rem:periodification} can be used to show that $\Ch^{(L,N)}(\Comod_\Gamma)$ is locally presentable by applying \cite[Lemma 11.2]{Hashimoto2009Equivariant}.
+Alternatively, as noted after Corollary 2.4 of \cite{BarnesRoitzheim2011Monoidality}, $\Ch^{(L,N)}(\Comod_\Gamma)$ is the category of modules over the monad of the displayed adjunction in \Cref{rem:periodification}, and hence is locally presentable by \cite[Theorem 5.5.9]{MR1313497}.
+Along with \Cref{thm:barnes-roitzheim} we deduce that the Barnes--Roitzheim model structure is combinatorial.
+It then follows from \cite[Proposition 1.3.4.22]{lurie-higher-algebra} that the above $\infty$-categories are presentable. \end{Rem} \begin{Rem} By \cite[Proposition 1.5.1]{Hinich2016DwyerKan} we then obtain a symmetric monoidal adjunction of stable $\infty$-categories